Equality and Diversity at CHFT

 WDES is a set of ten evidenced based metrics that will enable NHS organisation’s to compare the experiences of Disabled and non-disabled staff.
 It came into effect on 1 April 2019, is mandated in the NHS Standard Contract and implemented by the National WDES Team at NHS England.

-Read our action plan for 2021/2022 here.
+Read our latest action plan.
 The Colleague Disability Action Group will monitor progress against the plan and introduce new initiatives to progressively help improve workforce disability equality.